abigreenlizard/GGn-Super-Card-Trader/README.md

 Adds card filtering controls to the trade screen.

-To install, copy/paste the script text into a new tampermonkey script.
-Then open a trading page with any user, click the tampermonkey extension button to make sure the new script is enabled, and then open a trading page with any user.
+To install, open the TamperMonkey dashboard and paste the [raw github link](https://raw.githubusercontent.com/abigreenlizard/GGn-Super-Card-Trader/main/super-card-trader.js) into Utilities -> Import From URL.
+Then open the script from the Installed Userscripts tab, click Settings, and paste the same URL into "Update URL".
+Make sure the "Check For Updates" box is checked, then click Save.

 In this screenshot we are filtering in only cards that are in the "Pink Vday" sub-category:
 ![Alt text](traderScreen1.png?raw=true "SCT screenshot")